hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 fought in those days and also as the stage on which the terrible Rudra made his appearance.
 On this same hypothesis we can explain how Vritra came to be sta- tioned at the gates of hell.
-Indra cut oH the head of Vritra or Namuchi in the form of a Mriga and this at once sug- gests whether that head is not the same as that of Prajapati cut off by Rudra (Ardra or Sirius).
+Indra cut off the head of Vritra or Namuchi in the form of a Mriga and this at once sug- gests whether that head is not the same as that of Prajapati cut off by Rudra (Ardra or Sirius).
 The